-Eligible for Placement on the Waiting List
+Eligible for Placement on the Waiting Waiting List

-Families applying through the VVHA portal will receive an automated notification that their application has been received once all required fields have been completed and the family submits the application.
+Families applying through the VPHAVHA's website portal will receive an automated notification that their application has been accepted-received once all required fields have been completed and the family submits the application.

-For families submitting paper applications, the VHA will send written notification to the address or email on the application within 10 business days of receiving a complete application.
+For families submitting paper applications, the PHAVHA will send written notificationto the address or email on the application of the preliminary eligibility determination within 10 business days of receiving a complete application.

 Placement on the waiting list does not indicate that the family is, in fact, eligible for assistance.
-A final determination of eligibility will be made when the family completes the full application intake process.
+A final determination of eligibility will be made when the family completes the full application intake process, is selected from the waiting list.